 VENICE, La., May 30 (Reuters) - U.S. lawmakers and local residents clamored on Sunday for BP and the Obama administration to do more to save the Gulf Coast from an out-of-control oil spill that has become the biggest environmental catastrophe in the country’s history.

-Lawmakers from U.S. President Barack Obama’s own Democratic Party called the nearly six-week oil gush in the Gulf of Mexico an “environmental crime” and demanded $1 billion from BP to protect the region’s treasured marshlands.
+One congressman called the nearly six-week oil gush in the Gulf of Mexico an “environmental crime,” while a Louisiana senator demanded BP invest $1 billion immediately to protect the region’s treasured marshlands.

-The failure on Saturday of a “top kill” technique attempted by London-based BP (BP.L) to try to seal its leaking Gulf well has unleashed a surge of anger that poses a major domestic challenge to Obama and his party in an election year.
+The failure on Saturday of a “top kill” technique attempted by London-based BP (BP.L) to try to seal its leaking Gulf well has unleashed a surge of anger and frustration that poses a major domestic challenge for President Barack Obama.

-“This is probably the biggest environmental disaster we have ever faced in this country,” White House adviser Carol Browner told NBC’s “Meet the Press.”
+“This is probably the biggest environmental disaster we have ever faced in this country,” top White House energy adviser Carol Browner told NBC’s “Meet the Press.”

 TAKE A LOOK on the spill [ID:nSPILL]